 - Hijacked, Quarantined, or Jury Duty — The insurance covers cancellations or interruptions due to hijacking, quarantine, or jury duty.

-- Military Personnel Called Away - The insurance covers cancellations or delays if military personnel is called away.
+- Military Personnel Called Away — The insurance covers cancellations or delays if military personnel are called away.

 - Natural Disaster — The insurance covers cancellations or interruptions due to a natural disaster.